 The Biology Department is housed in a suite of three dedicated fully refurbished laboratories.
 We also share the use of a new purpose built science laboratory next to the Chemistry Department.
 We aim to provide a stimulating working environment for all students and seek to engage their curiosity and enjoyment in Biology.

 Students start the Edexcel IGCSE Biology course in the Fourth Form.
-This is a comprehensive linear course which supports our A level course very well.
-Students sit the Biology examinations in June of the Upper Fifth year.
+This is a comprehensive linear course which supports our A Level course very well.
+Pupils sit the Biology examinations in June of the Upper Fifth year.

 International GCSE teaching order outline

 - Variety of living things